Here’s a sneak peek Part 5, the Fall of Westred begins here. There was another sneak peek of Episode 1 and here’s episode 4.

 The office had shelves with math books and papers, books about coding and calculus.
 The desk had a complex spell inscribed to make the surface writable.
 I saw equations and symbols scribbled on it.
 I wondered how they saved them.
 Write them down again?
 Did the spell have some kind of copy and transfer?
 I needed a desk like this.

 I squinted at the spell layers, hoping to gleam something and distract myself from whatever mess I’d gotten into.
-I found the first string of the spell when the door burst open.
+The first string of the spell was in my grasp when the door burst open.
 Azure came running inside and slammed it shut.

 “What are you doing?”